Summary and Details¶

 - Translation progress, gaps, errors of a package by syncing with source repositories, translation platforms and build systems.
 Package needs to get sync’d with all three to fill statistics.
 Stats are represented in tabular and graph forms, per language also.
 This shows translation trends of last few releases.
 Summary highlights out-of-sync packages.

 - Translation Coverage

 - Coverage of a group of packages for a specific release in associated or selected languages.
 These are based on graph rules.
 Packages must have branch mapping and respective sync done before they can participate in graph rule.

 - Languages & their sets, translation platforms and release streams are grouped as inventory.
 One release stream can have multiple release branches.
 Like, Fedora is a release stream and Fedora 28, Fedora 29 are release branches.
 Inventory could be managed through admin panel.
-Demo data contains some of them.
+Sample data contains some of them.
 Inventory are basis to release branches, packages, jobs and graph rules.
 And hence probably the first thing to look at.

 - Release Branch

 - A particular release which has a schedule and information regarding in how many languages it will be available.
 Release branch are primary to branch mapping.
 A package associated with any of the release streams, automatically being tracked for all release branches underneath.
 One release branch can be associated with one language set.